maartene/AoC2024/Day01/NOTES.md

 - ✅ Extract function to create two lists of numbers out of the input
 - ✅ For a list where none of the numbers on the left and right columns are shared, the total similarity score is 0
 - ✅ Fixed logic error ❌: we should not multiply numbers with themselves.
 But instead multiply them with the amount of times they are in the right column.
 For single line lists, that is either 0 or 1
+- ✅ Calculate the similarity score for two line input